black0017/MedicalZooPytorch/installation/readme.md

 ```

-## Where to the supported datasets
+## Where to find the supported datasets

 ### iSeg-2017
 ```